 For many soldiers, the end of the First World War did not mean the end of conflict, danger and incredibly testing conditions.

-Next year, the museum’s major exhibition will explore the aftermath of the war, exploring the regiment’s involvement in further conflicts, including the Russian Civil War.
-Museum volunteer Paul Elliott – whose own grandfather served with the Durham Light Infantry in Russia at the same time, used our archive records and eye-witness accounts to reveal the case of 2nd Lieutenant Plumpton…
+This summer our special exhibition will focus on those soldiers’ involvement in the Russian Civil War.
+Museum volunteer Paul Elliott – whose own grandfather served with the Durham Light Infantry in Russia at the same time, used our archive records and eye-witness accounts to reveal the case of one of them – 2nd Lieutenant Plumpton.

 Robert Plumpton was born in 1884 in Newcastle.
 His father was a boot manufacturer; by 1901 Robert was an apprentice in the boot trade.
 The 1911 census shows he had become a manager in the wholesale boot trade and was married to Jeannie Taylor.